royemosby/roymosby.me/src/blog/code-re-use.md

 From the commonalities I could build the base of a form that I could re-use for the three versions.
 This foundation version consists of the html used to build the form and a basic behaviors of the 3 buttons found on the form- x2 cancel and 1 submit.
 I could use the same "submit" action and choose what to do with it based on the information found in the form.

-My next step was to add in the unique requirements for vesion 1 of the form.
+My next step was to add in the unique requirements for version 1 of the form.
 For the "New" form, I had to:

 1. Create a static method to create new blank form including button behaviors.
 2. Create a method to: